Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/implement_security_zos.md

 ---
 title: "Implement  security"
 linkTitle: "Implement  security"
 weight: 300
----Once the installation procedures are customized, they are designed to generate a minimum security environment for an existing instance of Transfer CFT, while allowing users to keep their original access rights.
+--- Once the installation procedures are customized, they are designed to generate a minimum security environment for an existing instance of Transfer CFT, while allowing users to keep their original access rights.
 This environment can then be expanded according to requirements, but the procedure must be performed by the Transfer CFT administrator (cftadm).

 This section describes how to customize and implement the Transfer CFT z/OS security by: